 (2) Any decision not to restrict all future awards, terminate, or void an award along with the agency's reasoning for not taking one of these actions after the agency became aware that a person or entity is a prohibited or restricted source.

-(d) Each report referenced in paragraph (c)(1) of this section shall include:
+(d) Each report referenced in paragraph (c)(1) of this section must include the following:

 (1) The executive agency taking such action.